birkenkrahe/org/FAQ.md

 find out about the best papers.
 These experts act like curators.
 For example, I scan a lot of literature and will often pass interesting articles on to you - like this one!

+<sup><a id="fn.10" href="#fnr.10">10</a></sup> Once you register, you'll be asked to complete the "[Hello
+World](https://guides.github.com/activities/hello-world/)" activity - do it - takes 15 minutes of your time!

+<sup><a id="fn.11" href="#fnr.11">11</a></sup> You will then be a "collaborator" on my repo, which means that
+you can raise issues, discuss, upload files, create branches, and make pull requests.

+<sup><a id="fn.12" href="#fnr.12">12</a></sup> The difference between "discussion" and "issue" is that the
+latter suggests a change or a comment by the developers.
+Discussions on the other hand are free form.

+<sup><a id="fn.13" href="#fnr.13">13</a></sup> "Forking" means that you create an active copy of the repo in
+your own workspace.
+Whenever the owner makes changes to the forked repo, you'll be notified so that you can follow the change ("fetch upstream").